 The following hip dip exercises will help you to strengthen up your thighs, glutes, abs and hips, making for a more stable and rounded physique.

-Perform a couple of these hip dip exercises whenever you’re doing a leg’s day and aim to perform about three or four sets at 10-12 reps each time.
+Perform a couple of these exercises whenever you’re doing a leg’s day and aim to perform about three or four sets at 10-12 reps each time to make up your hip dip workout.
 That should help build muscle and strengthen up your hips and glutes!

 Oh, and for a lot of these movements you’ll need a really good resistance band.
-Check out the Heckin Fit Resistance band – it’s the best product around.
+Check out the Heckin Fit Resistance band.

 We performed a review of the best resistance bands for women, and the Heckin Fit band came out on top!
-So we think it’s perfect for your hip dip exercises!
+So we think it will be the perfect option for your hip dip exercises!

 10 Amazing Hip Dip Exercises